BeMoBIL/urban_appraisal-experiment/README.md

 ## Overview
 The experiment consists of two experimental blocks ('block1' and 'block2')., each presenting a series of urban stimuli in a randomized order and collecting participant ratings on various scales including the Self Assessment Manikin (SAM).
 Event markers are sent via LSL for synchronization with physiological recordings.
 A separate web-based questionnaire collects demographic data and saves them as a .csv file.

+The stimuli that can be found in the ressources folders were used in the Study ... (add study info here).

 ## Folder Structure
 urban_appraisal-experiment/
 │